Licomix/Anime-News/README.md

 # Anime News
- Telegram bot for anime news
+Telegram bot that gets the latest news about anime and manga from the Anime News Network website, translates it into Ukrainian and puts it in Telegraph.